swiftlang/swift-evolution/proposals/0253-static-subscripts.md

 The main alternative is to defer this feature again, leaving this syntax unused and potentially available for some other purpose.

 The most compelling suggestion we've seen is using `Element[n]` as type sugar for fixed-size arrays, but we don't think we would want to do that anyway.
 If fixed-size arrays need a sugar at all, we would want one that looked like an extension of the existing `Array` sugar, like `[Element * n]`.
 We can't really think of any other possibilities, so we feel confident that we won't want the syntax back in a future version of Swift.

+## Future directions

+### Metatype key paths

+Swift does not currently allow you to form keypaths to or through static properties.
+This was no loss before static subscripts, since you wouldn't have been able to apply them to a metatype anyway.
+But now that we have static subscripts, metatype keypaths could be supported.

+Metatype key paths were left out of this proposal because they are more complex than dynamic member lookup:

+1. Making them backwards deploy requires certain compromises, such as always using opaque accessors.
+Are these worth the cost?

+2. If we allow users to form key paths to properties in resilient libraries built before static key paths are supported, their `Equatable` and `Hashable` conformances may return incorrect results.
+Should we accept that as a minor issue, or set a minimum deployment target?

+3. Metatypes have kinds of members not seen in instances; should we allow you to form key paths to them?
+(Forming a key path to a no-argument case may be particularly useful.)

+These issues both require more implementation effort and deserve more design attention than metatype key paths could get as part of this proposal, so it makes sense to defer them.
+Nevertheless, this proposal is an important step in the right direction.